-- · engage all students;
+- engage all students;

 - expand access to higher education;

 - promote intellectual achievement;

 - build community;

-- · and cultivate resilience.
+- and cultivate resilience.

 Though many aspects of our institution's operation must evolve to meet the challenges of rapid change, these priorities remain the pillars on which CSULB will stand in 2030.
-They are the basis for seven ambitious university-level Action Plans that will guide our work for the next ten years, the result of the grassroots planning effort which has drawn from, and connected constituents from, all corners of our institution.
+They are the basis for seven ambitious university-level Action Plans that will guide our work for the next ten years, the result of a unique planning effort that has connected constituents from all corners of our institution.